maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 └── README.md

-📌 Each file and folder has a clear responsibility.
+Each file and folder has a clear and specific responsibility.

-▶️ How to Run the Project
+▶️ HOW TO RUN THE PROJECT
+✅ STEP 1: CREATE VIRTUAL ENVIRONMENT
-Step 1: Create Virtual Environment python -m venv venv
+python -m venv venv

-Step 2: Activate Virtual Environment (Windows) venv\Scripts\activate
+✅ STEP 2: ACTIVATE VIRTUAL ENVIRONMENT (WINDOWS) venv\Scripts\activate

 After activation, (venv) will appear in the terminal.

-Step 3: Install Dependencies
+✅ STEP 3: INSTALL DEPENDENCIES
 pip install -r requirements.txt

+✅ STEP 4: INSTALL CUSTOM PACKAGE
+cd mypackage
-Step 4: Install Custom Package cd mypackage pip install .
+pip install .

-Step 5: Run Test File
+✅ STEP 5: RUN TEST FILE
 cd ..
 python test_package.py

-✅ Expected Output
+📤 EXPECTED OUTPUT
 20
 nohtyp

-This output confirms that:
+This confirms that:

 The package is installed correctly

-Imports are working
+Imports are working properly

-Functions are executing properly
+Functions are executing as expected

-🧪 Testing
+🧪 TESTING

-test_modules.py tests modular scripts
+test_modules.py is used to test modular scripts

-test_package.py tests the custom Python package
+test_package.py is used to test the custom Python package

 Successful execution confirms:

-Correct project structure
+Correct imports

-Proper imports
+Proper setup

-Clean setup
+Clean project structure

-🏁 Conclusion
+🏁 CONCLUSION

 This task demonstrates how professional Python projects are structured.

-It provides hands-on experience with:
+It provides practical experience with:

 Modular programming